-The tool works globally.
+This tool works globally.
 This means that even the administrator will not have a normal access to drives after the settings have been applied.
 On the example below, all drivers have been selected with the "select all" button, which will check all the boxes corresponding to drives that will be hidden to everybody:

-Comment: This functionality is powerful and does not disable the access to the disk drives.
+Notes: This functionality is powerful and does not disable the access to the disk drives.
 It just prevents the user to display it.

-Notes: The tool flags the disks drives as hidden, but it also adds the HIDDEN property to the entire root folders and users list in Document and Settings.
+The tool flags the disks drives as hidden, but it also adds the HIDDEN property to the entire root folders and users list in Document and Settings.

 If the administrator wants to see these files he must:

 You can find multiple advanced security options if you click on the Security tile: